The Government says Skills England will diagnose and address the UK’s most prominent skills gaps. But how will it affect employers?

 The Multiverse take

 It’s exciting to see the UK Government focus on addressing digital skills gaps in the workforce.
-While we are unlikely to see changes for a while, and the exact remit and governing structure is still to be ironed out, we’re looking forward to seeing how Skills England will drive positive change.
+We’re looking to working with Skills England and seeing how it will drive positive change.

 To learn more about Skills England, the Levy, or other ways you can upskill your workforce, get in touch with Multiverse today.